-Many small businesses are owned and operated by a single person, or at best a small team.
+Many small businesses are owned and operated by a single person, or a small team.
 In those situations, the owners and staff are often overloaded with work and can’t take on the task of blogging.
-And no matter what anyone tells you, creating a high quality blog with well-written posts, the kind that will attract your ideal client, takes time.
+Creating a high-quality blog with well-written posts, the kind that will attract your ideal client, takes time.
 And you and your current team may not have the time to take on the task.

 Ideally, this would mean that you would hire someone specifically for the task of writing.
 Unfortunately, this may require a budget that you just don’t have.

-If you have just launched your website for the first time, then you may want to just focus on completing that, and come back later to implement a blog for your business.
+If you’ve just launched your website for the first time, then you may want to just focus on completing that and come back later to implement a blog for your business.

 You’re a Local Business and Your Audience is in a Small Radius Around You

 While blogs aren’t always a bad strategy for a small local business, they aren’t always the most effective strategy.
 For example, a local pizza parlor could have a blog on their site where they talk about events happening in the area to drive local traffic to their site and, ideally, encourage more online orders.
 Yes, it could work.
 But is it the BEST strategy for reaching customers in a very small radius around your business?